 - Finally, here are all of my resources together in a Winter Holiday Bundle

-- Plus, bonus Copa Mundial Music – sign up below
+- Plus, bonus Music for Spanish class slides – sign up below

 These Spanish songs about Hanukkah are a great way to teach your students about other cultures and traditions.
 By listening to or even singing along with these songs, your students will not only learn about the holiday of Hanukkah, but they’ll also get exposure to Jewish culture and traditions.
 What will you be teaching your students this year?